Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: The Rate of Period Variations of DAVs

 in which we impose that the period from model calculation $\Pscm$ equals to the value from observation $\Pobs$.
-Here, we ignore the effects of DM on the period, because the total mass of the DM particles in such DAV can be ignored compared to the star mass.
+Here, we ignore the effects of DM on the period of pulsation, because (i) the total mass of the DM particles in such DAV can be ignored compared to the star mass (see below for the estimation), and we can ignore their gravitational effects on star's pulsation; (ii) the period of a star is a dynamical quantity which is determined by its interior structure, and is not directly related to the energy injection in the star.